 - Demonstrate an appreciation for the complexity of context and diversity (including but not limited to socio-economics, culture, gender, race/ethnicity, religion, disabling conditions, and sexual orientation) on engagement in occupation.

-The total number of graduates from the Baker College Center for Graduate Studies Master of Science in Occupational Therapy program during the three-year period of 2018 – 2020 was 71, with an overall graduation rate of 87%.
-(5 students were delayed due to COVID 19)
+The total number of graduates from the Baker College Center for Graduate Studies Master of Science in Occupational Therapy program during the three-year period of 2020 – 2022 was 79, with an overall graduation rate of 94%.

 |Graduation Year||Students Entering||Students Graduating||Graduation Rate||Students Testing for Certification||Students Passing||Certification Pass Rate|